codebymike/laravel-lw-shoppinglist/README.md

 ```

 -   This will seed you a test user profile (test@example.com / password)
--   Considered pausing here to make model factories & seeders, decided to revist later once ready for more comprehensive testing
+-   Considered pausing here to make model factories & seeders, decided to revisit later once ready for more comprehensive testing

 #### First Frontend component (using Livewire / Volt)